pramod096/assignment2-gonegari/README.md

 ---
 ## My Favourite Quotes
-> Life is what happens when you're busy making other plans. -*John Lennon*
+> "Life is what happens when you're busy making other plans." -*John Lennon*
-> If you set your goals ridiculously high and it's a failure, you will fail above everyone else's success. -*James Cameron*
+> "If you set your goals ridiculously high and it's a failure, you will fail above everyone else's success." -*James Cameron*